kljr/SpringboardVM/README.md

 ## Updating existing Springboard sites

-* Updating sites is easy with springboard-composer, and not covered here, but if you want to replace all code in a site, including any repositories and databases, just delete the project root folder, and run `scripts/make-sb.sh` (alias sbvm_make) followed by `scripts/sbvm-provision.sh` (alias sbvm_prov).
+* Updating sites is easy with springboard-composer, and not covered here, but if you want to replace all code in a site, including any repositories and databases, just delete the site root folder, and run `scripts/make-sb.sh` (alias sbvm_make) followed by `scripts/sbvm-provision.sh` (alias sbvm_prov).

 ## Replacing default content with reference databases and files